juju/docs/src/en/users-models.md

 - `write`: a user can both view the state of a model and make any changes required, though they can't create, backup or destroy models.

-To give 'bob' to read-only accessto the model 'mymodel', for example, the administrator would enter the following:
+To give 'bob' read-only access to the model 'mymodel', for example, the administrator would enter the following:

 ```bash